The contributions you make to a traditional IRA account may entitle you to a tax deduction each year.

 Are you eligible for a tax deduction?

 Everyone is eligible to make contributions to a traditional IRA, but a tax deduction for those contributions may not always be available.
-If you or your spouse contributes to an employer-sponsored retirement plan, such as a 401(k) or 403(b), and your Modified Adjusted Gross Income (MAGI) exceeds annual limits, you may need to reduce or entirely eliminate your IRA deduction.
+You may need to reduce or entirely eliminate your IRA deduction if you or your spouse

 If you and your spouse are not eligible to contribute to an employer plan, you can deduct your contribution as long as you earn income during the year.
 For purposes of the IRA deduction, earned income excludes interest, dividends and similar types of investment income.